karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 - HttpClient only resolves DNS entries when a TCP connection is created.
 If DNS entries changes after a TCP connection has been established, then the client won't notice those updates.

-# **Scenario 4: Create a static or singleton HttpClient instance with PooledConnectionLifetime and re-use it**
+# **Scenario 4: Create a static or singleton HttpClient with PooledConnectionLifetime and use it for any incoming requests**

 ## Source code
 - A ``static`` HttpClient instance is created once and utilized for all received requests.